Snowblind019/AWS-Security-Specialty-The-Long-Road/README.md

 ## Update – November 2025

-New priority from work: I've been required to obtain my CCNA certification, so I'm putting the AWS SCS on hold for now.
+Work priorities shifted unexpectedly and pulled my focus elsewhere for the past few weeks.
+The AWS SCS is on hold for now — not the direction I planned, but sometimes that's how it goes.

-It's not the direction I planned to go right now, but it's what's needed.
-Once the CCNA is behind me, I'll be back to finish what I started here — probably with a clearer head after the break.
+Once things settle, I'll be back to finish what I started here.
+Probably with a clearer head after the break.

 The SCS journey isn't over.
 Just hitting pause.

+---

+## Update – December 2025

+Work priorities shifted unexpectedly and pulled my focus elsewhere for the past few weeks.
+The AWS SCS journey was put on hold — not the direction I planned, but sometimes that's how it goes.

+I'm back now.
+And I'm actually doing the thing I said I'd do.

+I am first learning Python, Terraform, and SQL, and then putting it into practice and building with them.

+Projects I will be working on:

+- S3 Security Auditor — Python script to scan buckets for public access, missing encryption, disabled logging
+- Security Group Auditor — Python script to find overly permissive rules and unused groups
+- CloudTrail Log Analyzer — Python and SQL to analyze CloudTrail logs for security events and suspicious activity

+This repository will update as I go.
+No timeline.
+Just progress.

 ---